Toolkit for Success

 Copy of Copy of PXL 20220804 163623536

 The Toolkit for Success Internship program was created by the UMD Department of Physics' Office of Student & Education Services in 2020.
-The Toolkit mission is to empower interns through research experience, physics & math lessons, technical & professional skill development, community building & belonging, and career exploration.
-Underrepresented physics majors and transfer students are encouraged to apply.
+The Toolkit mission is to empower interns through exposure to physics research, physics & math lessons, technical & professional skill development, community building & belonging, and career exploration.

-• Meeting professionals from industry, government, and academia
+• Meet professionals from industry, government, and academia

 APPLY HERE!